The Office of the Public Guardian (OPG) is committed to the responsible handling and security of personal data.

 - you make a complaint – so we can understand and investigate your complaint

 - you volunteer to take part in our customer research – so we can improve our services

 - an investigation is triggered in your case – so we can protect people who lack mental capacity from abuse

 - someone raises a safeguarding concern – so we can protect people who lack mental capacity from abuse

-- we are served with a copy of a witness statement – so we can comply with directions issued by COP –
+- we’re served with a copy of a witness statement – so we can comply with directions issued by COP –

 this occurs during legal proceedings

-- we help to facilitate a surety bond – so we can ensure compliance with the court order
+- we help to facilitate a surety bond – so we can make sure there is compliance with the court order

-- we are served with an order from COP – so we can supervise your role as a deputy appointed by COP
+- we’re served with an order from COP – so we can supervise your role as a deputy appointed by COP

 - we review your deputy report – so we can support and supervise court-appointed deputies